-Vermontʼs Aboveground Storage Tank (AST) rules were first adopted in 2011.
-These rules regulate the design and installation of heating oil and kerosene tanks.
-They also provide spill prevention and inspection requirements for both tank owners and fuel suppliers.
+Vermont’s Aboveground Storage Tank (AST) regulations provide spill prevention and inspection requirements for both tank owners and fuel suppliers.

 The regulations, effective as of August 15, 2017, clarifies when a fuel dealer must red-tag a tank and when tanks need to be inspected.
 All aboveground heating oil, kerosene and diesel storage tanks need to be inspected at least once every three years.
 These inspection requirements are designed to ensure tanks are safe to fill.

 Here are the five keys to tank compliance:

 1) A fuel oil tank can not be filled if it has leaks, drips, pitting, rust, dents, cracks or corrosion.